Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 ![](Introduction_to_stats_files/figure-html/unnamed-chunk-5-1.png)<!-- -->

 With these distributions, the area under the curve (the integral for those who are as stoked about math as they should be!) represents the probability of all possible events (1).
-When we run a t-test that's two sided, specifying just that our values are different, the actual p value represents the area under the curve both bellow the negative value the absolute value of our t-stat, and above the absolut value itself.
-If you recall, our t-statistic is about -10.5, so if you look at this figure you can see theres almost nothing in the described area!
+When we run a t-test that's two sided, specifying just that our values are different, the actual p value represents the area under the curve both bellow the negative value the absolute value of our t-stat, and above the absolute value itself.
+If you recall, our t-statistic is about -10.5, so if you look at this figure you can see there's almost nothing in the described area!
 So our p value is very low!
 This is called a two-tailed t-test, because we look at both tails of the distribution.

 Alternatively, if we specify greater as our alternative hypothesis, as we did above, the sign of our t-statistic does matter, and we take the value above our t-statistic.
-Again looking at the plot up above it's clear that almost all of the area under the curve is above -10.5, so there's a probability of almost 1 (100%) that our data does NOT meaninfully represent the pattern in our alternative hypothesis, which makes sense looking at our data!
+Again looking at the plot up above it's clear that almost all of the area under the curve is above -10.5, so there's a probability of almost 1 (100%) that our data does NOT meaningfully represent the pattern in our alternative hypothesis, which makes sense looking at our data!

 If we specify less, our the t-test does the opposite, which generally would halve our p-value, but in this case our p-value is so low the computer doesn't try to represent that number and just says it's lower than the same REALLY low number.
 These are examples of one-tailed t-tests, which just look at one tail of the distribution.